woman talking to a doctor

 Seizures often happen as, or shortly after, the child or young person wakes up.
 Medication can be successful in controlling seizures, and may be needed for life.

 Tiredness, stress, lack of sleep, and excess alcohol can trigger seizures.
-Up to 40% of children or young people with JME have photosensitivity, where seizures are triggered by flashing lights or contrasting light or dark patterns (photosensitive epilepsy).
+It is common for people with JME to have photosensitive epilepsy.

 Infantile spasms (or West syndrome)